mm-ansarian/guess_the_word/README.md

 - **GUI**: QT6

 ## TODO
-- [ ] Develop the application(whith a beautiful GUI and the best features).
+- [X] Develop the application(with a beautiful GUI and the best features).
+- [ ] Style the project`s source code.
+- [ ] Using the best algorithms and design patterns for the project as the final step.